neuralinternet/compute-subnet/README.md

 [Discord](https://discord.gg/bittensor) • [Network](https://taostats.io/) • [Research](https://bittensor.com/whitepaper)

 This repository contains all the necessary files and functions to define Bittensor's Compute Subnet.
-It enables running miners on netuid 15 in Bittensor's test network.
+It enables running miners on netuid 15 in Bittensor's test network or netuid 27 in Bittensor's main network.

 ## Introduction